weweb-assets/ww-openstreetmap-leaflet/AI.md

 - Polygons with customizable styling
 - Tooltip support for all map elements
 - Comprehensive styling options for all features
-- Responsive design that adapts to container size
 - Support for both static and variable-bound data

 ## Configuration Basics